 Meals are served regularly in the Café for all students.
 Resident students may elect to participate in various board plans.
 Individual meals may be purchased by off-campus students.
-Flex dollars maybe added to the meal plan at the Cashier in the

-Office of Accounting Operations.
+Dining Dollars may be added to the meal plan at the Cashier in the Office of Accounting Operations.
 Any exceptions to food service requirements must be petitioned through the Disability Services Offices.